playgameservices/play-games-plugin-for-unity/README.md

 ## Using Production APNS Certificate (iOS)

 In the `GPGSAppController.m` file, you will notice within the `application:didRegisterForRemoteNotificationsWithDeviceToken` method that there is a comment discussing using the sandbox push server.
 Follow instructions there to switch between the production and sandbox environment and push notification.

-## Acknowledgements

-The iOS library makes use of the [MiniJSON.cs](https://gist.github.com/darktable/1411710) class developed by Calvin Rien (originally based on a parser by Patrick van Bergen), available under the MIT License.

 ## Special Thanks